 - Set a cap on the maximum amount you’ll contribute.

 - Figure out who will be eligible to receive the benefit.
 Keep in mind that the nondiscrimination rules that apply to other benefits programs—such as 401(k) plans and health insurance—do not apply to student loan repayment programs.

 - Decide if you want to tie a specific work commitment from the employee in exchange for loan repayment assistance.

-- Remember, the payments made toward a student loan are considered wages, so they’re still subject to federal income and payroll tax withholding.
+- Remember, if the student loan repayment benefits exceed $5,250 annually, any excess amount is considered wages, so are subject to federal income and payroll tax withholding.

 401(k)s and student loan repayments: Recent updates